 Pick a specific object or everyday ritual you couldn’t live without.
 It doesn’t have to be unique.
 In fact, choosing something ordinary that has a special place in your heart is better than aiming for “exotic” or “shocking.”
 The more genuine you are, the more readers can sense it.
 Ask yourself, “Why can’t I live without it?”

-This can be as simple as telling a story about Saturday pizza dinners with a relative, putting on makeup or staring at clouds when you want to escape.
+This can be as simple as telling a story about Saturday pizza dinners with a relative, putting on makeup, or staring at clouds when you want to escape.

 Step 2: Show Growth

-In your intro, you state what your passion is and that it has shaped you.
+In your introduction, state what your passion is and that it has shaped you.
 Paragraph 2 will give a brief overview of how your passion came to be and introduce a personal dilemma you encountered or an insight you learned about life while pursuing this passion.
 Let how your relationship to this object or ritual show the type of person you have become.

 Step 3: Future Outlook

 How did solving the dilemma or reaching that epiphany change or reinforce your values?
 How did your passion help youapproach life and its challenges, interact with others, and pursue academic and extracurricular interests?
-How do you intend to apply what you have learned to in college and beyond?
+How do you intend to apply what you have learned to life in college and beyond?

 Think of how you have become more confident in who you are and the personal goals you have set for yourself as a result of this object or ritual.
 Stylistically, end your essay by coming full circle.
 Combine your opening paragraph presentation with an optimistic future outlook.

 Remember you’re telling YOUR story.
 Don’t wander off topic.
-Every sentence should be connected to how YOU’ve changed, who YOU are now, what YOU want for your future and why.
+Every sentence should be connected to how YOU’ve changed, who YOU are now, what YOU want for your future, and why.